juicedata/juicefs-csi-driver/docs/en/administration/ai-assisted-deployment-guide.md

 description: Install and use the JuiceFS AI Deployment Assistant for JuiceFS CSI Driver and JuiceFS Operator deployment, acceptance, and troubleshooting.
 ---

-The JuiceFS AI Deployment Assistant uses current documentation and sanitized Kubernetes evidence to plan, verify, and troubleshoot JuiceFS CSI Driver, Mount Pods, sidecars, and JuiceFS Operator.
+The JuiceFS AI Deployment Assistant uses current documentation, version-matched public CSI Driver source code, and sanitized Kubernetes evidence to plan, verify, and troubleshoot JuiceFS CSI Driver, Mount Pods, sidecars, and JuiceFS Operator.
 It combines the CSI module with either the Cloud Service or Enterprise on-premises module that matches the target file system.

 Install the complete skill directory once.
 The assistant then loads only the service-model, Kubernetes, and task-stage modules required by the request.